luolingqi/Mouse_WES_Somatic_Pipeline/README.md

-# Diaz Lab Mouse WES Somatic Variant Calling Pipeline (Primary Analysis)
+# Diaz Lab Mouse WES Somatic Variant Calling Pipeline

 &nbsp;&nbsp;&nbsp;&nbsp;
 This is a version-controlled code repository for **Mouse Somatic Variant Calling Pipeline** in development by the Diaz group at MSKCC.
 The pipeline implementation is specific for execution by the members in the **Diaz group only!!!**